By Scott Ross

 Billy Wilder’s savage, yet deeply felt, black mass on the Hollywood he both loved and — on the basis of this one — must have loathed a bit as well.

-Few talking pictures crammed in so many quotable lines, but John Seitz’s visuals are equally striking: William Holden, face-down in Gloria Swanson’s swimming pool; the celebrated monkey funeral; Swanson standing up amid a projector’s beam and swirling cigarette smoke like some demented harpy direct from Hell; and that long descent down her mansion’s rococo staircase at the finale.
+Few talking pictures crammed in so many quotable lines, but John Seitz’s visuals are equally striking: William Holden, face-down in Gloria Swanson’s swimming pool; the celebrated monkey funeral; Swanson standing up amid swirling cigarette smoke and a projector’s beam like some demented harpy direct from Hell; and that long descent down her mansion’s rococo staircase at the finale.
 (Wilder to Seitz on the set: “Just your standard monkey funeral shot, Johnny.”)

 Text copyright 2013 by Scott Ross